-2) My ability to read for pleasure has disintegrated
+My ability to read long form (novels, etc) has disintegrated.

-Update: Sean Murphy has a good follow-up post to our exhange in the comments on this post.
-Also, SEOmoz has a great post confirming that people don’t read long passages of text and The Guardian has an interesting article.
+Update: Sean Murphy has a good follow-up post to our exchange in the comments on this post.
+Also, SEOmoz has a great post confirming that people don’t read long passages of text and The Guardian has an interesting article also.